-- Ensuring policies relating to school uniform and trips do not discourage parents of pupils with SEND from applying for a place. - Adopting fair practices and arrangements in accordance with the 'School Admissions Code' for the admission of children without an EHC plan.
+- Ensuring policies relating to school uniform and trips do not discourage parents of pupils with SEND from applying for a place. - Adopting fair practices and arrangements in accordance with the 'School Admissions Code' for the admission of children without an EHC plan. - Ensuring the school's oversubscription arrangements will not disadvantage children with SEND. - Ensuring that tests for selection are accessible to children with SEND, with reasonable adjustments made where necessary.

-The school is aware of the importance of planning and preparing for the transitions between phases of education.
+The school is aware of the importance of planning and preparing for the transitions between phases of education and preparation for adult life.